joshpoll/bluefish-docs/classic/docs/example-gallery/python-tutor.md

   </SVG>
 );
 ```
-Now that we've refactored the tuple element into a Bluefish element, let's rewrite Objects so that it can be arbitrary lengths.
+Now that we've refactored the tuple element into a Bluefish element, let's rewrite Objects so that it can have an arbitrary length.

 ```tsx live noInline
 const ObjectsV3 = forwardRef(function _Objects({ objectType, objectValues, objectId }, ref) {